ndukayames/A-Bookmarks-API/README.md

 $ npm run test:cov
 ```

+## Miscellaneous
+This project requires PostgresDB, you may not need to install this if you've got docker.
+You can spin up the docker db by running `npm run dev:bb:up` and then migrate the db by running `npx prisma:dev:deploy`

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).